cloudzombie/contracts/fifty/README.md

 ## events

 The NextPlayer event gets sent when each transaction has been evaluated, with the input amount, output (win/loss) as well as the number of overall bets placed and the overall wins.

+## pools

+This contract utilizes 2 separate pools - one for bets (and parts of bets) < 0.09 with a ticket size of 0.01.
+A second pool is utilized for values in multiples of 0.1.